-DIAL: Brilliant original gold sunburst "waterproof"-signed dial; original baton minute and hour hands, with original two-piece red chronograph hand on main and subdial.
+DIAL: Brilliant gold sunburst "waterproof"-signed dial; matching baton minute and hour hands, with matching two-piece red chronograph hand on main and subdial.
 Day/date - with English/Spanish day variants - at 3 o’clock position works nicely.
 Inner tachymeter ring is original and rotates smoothly as designed.
-Lume plots are in outstanding condition, and shine following exposure to strong light - that said, please note patina around the subdial, somewhat common for Pogues.
+Lume plots are in outstanding condition, and shine following exposure to strong light - that said, please note patina around the subdial, common for Pogue dials.

-CASE: Original 41mm (w/o crown, 42mm with) x 46mm stainless steel case in pre-loved condition - no deep scratches - with original "waterresist" signed caseback.
-Original red and blue “Pepsi” bezel insert, with little fade evident.
+CASE: Stainless-steel case measures 41mm (w/o crown, 42mm with) x 46mm - no deep scratches - with "waterresist" signed caseback.
+Red and blue “Pepsi” bezel insert, with little fade evident.
 Case lines are sharp, with zero evidence of machine polishing.

 CRYSTAL: Hardlex crystal, no deep scratches.